yscialom/devenv/README.md

 # Description
-A ready-to-go development environment in docker containers
+A ready-to-go development environment in docker containers.

 # Prerequisites
 - Have a linux host with docker installed (note: snap installation is broken as devenv needs to read in your actual $HOME).